currawong-project/libcw/README.md

 - Audio inputs should be able to be initialized with a channel count and srate without actually connecting an input.
   This will allow feedback connections to be attached to them at a later stage of the network instantiation.
+- Remove the multiple 'args' thing and and 'argsLabe'.  'args' should be a simple set of arg's.
 - Implement subnet preset application.
 - Implement the var attributes and attribute checking.
 - Implement dynamic loading of procs.